×

 If you are thinking about moving to Belize, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "Housing cost is about 50% less if you are a owner builder.
-Avg for land and house is $80k US and the ROI after three years is about triple that," said one expat in Corozal.
+Avg for land and house is $80k US and the ROI after three years is about triple that," explained one expat living in Corozal, Belize.

 "The cost of housing in Belize varies depending on the location, size and condition of the home.
 The average cost for a small, one-bedroom house or apartment in a city can range from $550 to $800 per month.
-A mid-size home may cost between $800-$1500, while luxury homes and large estates on the beachfront may cost upwards of $3000 or more," remarked one member in Belize.
+A mid-size home may cost between $800-$1500, while luxury homes and large estates on the beachfront may cost upwards of $3000 or more," said one person in Belize.

 View More Answers